braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 {% endalert %}

 ### Problems with prediction audience size

-![Predicition Size][3]{: style="float:right;max-width:60%;margin-left:15px;margin-bottom:15px;margin-top:15px;"}
+![][3]{: style="float:right;max-width:60%;margin-left:15px;margin-bottom:15px;margin-top:15px;"}

-When building out your Prediction Audience to fine-tune the kind of use you want your model trained against, you might encounter this message notifying you your Prediction Audience has too few users.
+When building out your Prediction Audience to fine-tune the kind of use you want your model trained against, you might encounter this message notifying you your Prediction Audience has too few users:

+"Not enough past churners availble from the selected Prediction Audience in the past 7 days to reliably build the Prediction."

 If your Prediction Audience definition is too strict, you might not have a large enough pool of both historic and active users to work with.
 To fix this, you will need to either change the number of days and type of attributes used in this definition and/or switch up the actions that define churn.

 If your Prediction Audience continues to be a problem even after switching up your definitions, you may have too few users to support this optional feature.
 We would suggest trying to build a prediction without the extra layers and filters instead.